wangzhenj321/GitHub-Manual/blog/Basic-commands.md

 - `git tag -a {tag name} -m {“tag message”} {commit ID}`

     `-a`: specify the tag name; `-m`: specify the tag message

-### revert

-- `git revert {commit}`

-    Commits to revert.

-- `git revert -n {commit}`

-    Usually the command automatically creates some commits with commit log messages stating which commits were reverted.
-This flag applies the changes necessary to revert the named commits to your working tree and the index, but does not make the commits.
-In addition, when this option is used, your index does not have to match the HEAD commit.
-The revert is done against the beginning state of your index.

-- `git revert HEAD~3`

-    Revert the changes specified by the ***fourth*** last commit in HEAD and create a new commit with the reverted changes.

-- `git revert -n master~5..master~2`

-    Revert the changes done by commits from the ***fifth*** last commit in master (included) to the ***third*** last commit in master (included), but do not create any commit with the reverted changes.
-The revert only modifies the working tree and the index.

 ### rm